 d.
 Barred galaxies have a straight bar of stars that run through the center region.

 e.
 The arms consist of billions of young stars, gas, and dust.

 Our Milky Way galaxy is a spiral, and our solar system is located on one of the arms.

 The core of a spiral galaxy is called the “galactic bulge”, it is a dense bright region.

 Many spirals may also contain supermassive black holes in their cores.

 III.
 Elliptical galaxies The most common shape galaxy.

 a.
 Elliptical galaxies vary in shape from nearly spherical(soccer ball) to very elongated (rugby ball).

 b.
-Elliptical galaxies have older stars, and contains very little dust & gas.
+Elliptical galaxies have mostly older stars, and contains very little dust & gas.

 c.
-They are usually dimmer galaxy and are brightest in center region.
+They are usually dimmer galaxies and are brightest in center region.